sghome/yayo/README.md

-# lavender-boutique
+# Sanchez-Cigars
-Parallax website designed and built for a fashion store.
+Parallax website designed and built for a tobacco store.